SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ---

-Use the "custom timeout" Step to give your pages or Steps more time to finish.
+Use the `custom timeout` Step to give your pages or Steps more time to finish.
 The default maximum time is 30 seconds.
 This Step can be useful if you know that a page or an interaction with a field will take longer.
 You can also use it to shorten the time to let tests fail faster.
 If you need, you can use it in multiple places in each Scenario.

 ```
     Then the maximum seconds for each Step is 200